HL7/davinci-alerts/source/pages/usecases.md

 ### Push Alert Notification

 In the following interaction shown in figures 8 and 9, the HealthCare facility is acting in the role of the Alert Sender and the Alert Recipient can be any of the actors listed in figure 1 on the home page.
-To notify the Alert Recipients/Intermediary of an ADT event, the Alert Sender uses $notify operation to submit the Alert Bundle to appropriate FHIR endpoints.
-As shown in figure 3, when an Intermediary successfully receives the notifications, it can subsequently redistribute the data the end users.
-Note that the intermediaries may customize the content based on the end user (for example, withholding data that a particular care team member does not need).
+To notify the Alert Recipients/Intermediary of an admit or discharge event, the Alert Sender uses $notify operation to submit the Alert Bundle to appropriate FHIR endpoints.
+As shown in figure 3, when an Intermediary successfully receives the notifications, it subsequently redistributes the data the end users.

-Note to Balloters: We are actively seeking input on whether this guide should limit the expectations of how Alert Intermediaries forward the alerts to the Alert Recipients.
-For example using existing data transport protocols such as Direct, SMS or V2 messaging.
-{:.note-to-balloters}

 {% include img-portrait.html img="admit_flow.svg" caption="Figure 8" %}